-When a determination is made that a situation warrants a Timely Warning, the warning shall include information that promotes safety, aids in the prevention of similar crimes and contains pertinent information about the crime that triggered the warning.
-Timely Warnings are designed to reach the entire campus community through the use of email, text message alerts, and/or phone calls.
+When a determination is made that a situation warrants a Timely Warning, the warning shall include information that promotes safety, aids in the prevention of similar crimes, and contains pertinent information about the crime that triggered the warning.
+Timely Warnings are designed to reach the entire campus community through email, text message alerts, and/or phone calls.